Loknyansky District: Industry

 The district contains enterprises of timber and food industries.
 The biggest of them is the bakery in Loknya.

 Agriculture

 The main agricultural specializations in the district are cattle breeding with meat and milk production, as well as production of fodder.

 Transportation

 The railway connecting St. Petersburg and Vitebsk crosses the district from north to south.

 Loknya is connected by roads with Bezhanitsy (with access to Porkhov and Novorzhev), with Kholm, and with Velikiye Luki.
 There are also local roads.

 Culture and recreation

 The district contains seven objects classified as cultural and historical heritage of federal significance and forty-one monuments of local significance.
-The federal monuments are the Trinity Church in the village of Miritinitsy, the Intercession Church in the village of Medvedkovo, as well as four archaeological sites and the location where Alexander Matrosov was killed in battle in 1943 when he blocked a German machine gun fire with his body.
+The federal monuments are the Trinity Church in the village of Miritinitsy, the Intercession Church in the village of Medvedovo, as well as four archaeological sites and the location where Alexander Matrosov was killed in battle in 1943 when he blocked a German machine gun fire with his body.